 Stuck I/O and Stalled I/O

-SQL Server stalled I/O and stuck I/O recording and reportingMicrosoft SQL Server Support handles many cases each year that involve stuck or stalled I/O problems.
-As outlined later, these I/O problems appear in different ways.
-I/O problems are some of the most difficult problems to diagnose and to debug.
-I/O problems require significant time and resources for debugging from Microsoft and from the customer.
-The reporting features that have been added to SQL Server 2000 SP4 and in later versions significantly reduce the time that is required to identify an I/O problem.
+Microsoft SQL Server Support handles many cases each year that involve stuck or stalled I/O problems.
+These I/O problems appear in different ways.
+I/O problems are some of the most difficult problems to diagnose and to debug, and they require significant time and resources for debugging from Microsoft and from the customer.
+The reporting features that have been added to SQL Server 2000 SP4 and later versions significantly reduce the time that is required to identify an I/O problem.

-The reporting and the recording of I/O requests are designed on a per file basis.
+The reporting and the recording of I/O requests are designed on a per-file basis.
 The detection and the reporting of stalled and stuck I/O requests are two separate actions.

-RecordingThere are two locations in SQL Server where record action take place.
-The first location in which recording occurs, is where the I/O operation actually completes.
-If an I/O request takes more than 15 seconds to complete, a record operation occurs.
-The second location in which recording occurs, is when the lazy writer runs.
+There are two moments when a record action occurs in SQL Server.
+The first is when the I/O operation actually finishes.
+If an I/O request takes more than 15 seconds to finish, a record operation occurs.
+The second moment is when the lazy writer runs.
 When the lazy writer runs, the lazy writer checks all the pending data and all the pending log file I/O requests.
 If the 15-second threshold has been exceeded, a record operation occurs.

-ReportingReporting occurs in intervals that are 5 minutes, or more, apart.
+Reporting occurs in intervals that are 5 minutes or more apart.
 Reporting occurs when the next I/O request is made on the file.
 If a record action has occurred and 5 minutes or more have passed since the last report occurred, the informational message that is mentioned in the "Summary" section is written to the SQL Server error log.

 dbcc traceoff(830, -1)